PipedreamHQ/pipedream/docs/docs/code/go/README.md

 ## Logging and debugging

-You can use `fmt.Println` at any time in a Go code step to log information as the script is running.
+You can use `fmt.Println` at any time to log information as the script is running.

-The output for the `fmt.Println` **logs** will appear in the `Results` section just beneath the code editor.
+The output for the `fmt.Println` **Logs** will appear in the `Results` section just beneath the code editor.

 :::tip
 Don't forget to import the `fmt` package in order to run `fmt.Println`.